xthemadgenius/btcrec-cli/docs/Usage_Examples/2020-05-08_Recovering_Blockchain_Wallet_Passwords/Example.md

 **Run BTCRecover on the Wallet File**

-`python3 btcrecover.py --wallet btcrecover/test/test-wallets/blockchain-v3.0-MAY2020-wallet.aes.json --typos-capslock --tokenlist ./docs/Usage_Examples/2020-05-08_Recovering_Blockchain_Wallet_Passwords/tokenListTest.txt
+`python btcrecover.py --wallet btcrecover/test/test-wallets/blockchain-v3.0-MAY2020-wallet.aes.json --typos-capslock --tokenlist ./docs/Usage_Examples/2020-05-08_Recovering_Blockchain_Wallet_Passwords/tokenListTest.txt
 `

 If you had downloaded the wallet file as above, you would have a file wallet.aes.json in your BTCRecover folder.
 (You can copy it from this example folder if you like) You would then just use the command:

-`python3 btcrecover.py --wallet wallet.aes.json --typos-capslock --tokenlist ./docs/Usage_Examples/2020-05-08_Recovering_Blockchain_Wallet_Passwords/tokenListTest.txt
+`python btcrecover.py --wallet wallet.aes.json --typos-capslock --tokenlist ./docs/Usage_Examples/2020-05-08_Recovering_Blockchain_Wallet_Passwords/tokenListTest.txt
 `

 ## Example 2 - Using a PasswordList+CommonTypos to recover a wallet Second Password from a wallet file